Consumer Protection

 Did You Make Student Loan Payments to Navient During COVID?
 The Federal Family Education Loan Program (FFELP) ended in 2010, when it was replaced by the William D. Ford Federal Direct Loan Program.
 (Students who entered college in 2010 would be the l… Read More

-FFELP Borrowers in California Who Received a Natural Disaster Forbearance Preston Law Offices is investigating whether Navient and other servicers complied with federal and California law while servicing student loans under the Federal Family Educati… Read More
+FFELP Borrowers in California Who Received a Natural Disaster Forbearance Preston Law Offices is investigating whether Nelnet or other servicers complied with federal and California law while servicing student loans under the Federal Family Education… Read More